dhall-lang/dhall-lang/standard/semantics.md

 ### Records

-Record types are "anonymous", meaning that they are uniquely defined by the names and types of their fields and the order of fields does not matter:
+Record types are "anonymous", meaning that they are uniquely defined by the names and types of their fields.

 A record can either store term-level values and functions: